 Students are encouraged to visit the WSU-Rochester campus.
 For more information about programs and services or to schedule a tour, call 507.285.7100, 800.366.5418 or email firstname.lastname@example.org.

 Rochester Campus: UCR Student Services (SS) 128 (507.280.5079)

 Winona Campus: Maxwell Hall 314 (507.457.5340)

 Child care for WSU-Rochester students is available on the UCR campus.
-Students may request information by contacting the UCR Child Care Center (507.285.7232).
+Students may request information by contacting the UCR Child Care Center at 507.285.7232.

-WSU-Rochester is equipped with state-of-the-art technology for interactive television (ITV) and computer systems that link UCR students with the Winona campus and the world.
-The computer facilities consist of multiple smart classrooms, an open computer lab, and a laptop rental center.
+WSU-Rochester is equipped with technology for interactive television (ITV) and computer systems that link UCR students with the Winona campus and the world.
+The UCR Goddard Library houses a large student computer lab and a laptop rental center.
 All labs allow students access to mainframes on the Winona campus.

 Housing and Dining

-The University Center Rochester (UCR) is a non-residential, commuter campus.
+The University Center at Rochester (UCR) is a non-residential, commuter campus.
 However, a variety of housing options are available in the Rochester area, including furnished and unfurnished apartments, efficiencies, single room rentals, and houses.
-A listing of housing information available for students is available on the WSU-Rochester website.

 Lancer Hospitality operates the UCR dining and catering food services.
 The Fresh Stop Cafés are located on the third floor of the College Center and the Heintz Center; the Espresso Plus is located in the Health Sciences Building.
 A meal plan for students, faculty and staff is available.